ghannamzeinab/CohortLearn/README.md

 ## Reproduce with Docker

-The Docker image fixes the operating system, the Python version and every package version, so the worked example gives the same numbers on any machine.
+The Docker image fixes the operating system, the Python version and every package version.
+It also forces one generic CPU maths code path and a single thread, so the worked example gives the same numbers on different machines.
 You need [Docker](https://docs.docker.com/get-docker/) installed and running.

 ### Run the published image